 Uses of Pink Jasmine Flowers

-Do you know Pink Jasmine flowers symbolize platonic affection, modesty, and new love?
+- Pink Jasmine Flowers symbolize affection, beauty, modesty, purity, kindness, and new love.

-In Thailand, the Pink Jasmine flower means motherhood, love, and respect, whereas, in the Philippines, they are used in weddings and religious ceremonies.
+- In Thailand, the flowers signify motherhood, love, and respect, whereas, in the Philippines, they are used in weddings and religious ceremonies.

-Meanwhile, Pink Jasmine flowers are edible, served in salads and desserts, or used as garnishes.
+Pink Jasmine Flowers are edible, served in salads and desserts, or used as garnishes.

-Additionally, Pink Jasmine flowers are used to make other herbal teas, jasmine rice, sorbets, perfumes, lotions, and a variety of different products for the skin and hair.
+Additionally, they are used to make other herbal teas, jasmine rice, and sorbets.

-If you are a fan of herbal tea, then you are in for a fantastic treat.
-Many people use the Pink Jasmine flower to add its floral scent and flavor to their tea.
+If you are a fan of herbal tea, use the Pink Jasmine Flower to add its floral scent and flavor to your tea!

 Pink Jasmine Flower Tea Recipe